isomerpages/moe-catholichigh/_about/Our CHS Campus.md

 ##### Sports and CCA Facilities 操场, 球场, 跑道,学生活动中心与课外活动室

 *   Our schools offers wide-ranging and varied student activities and CCAs, and we have a variety of facilities to support&nbsp;these on top of supporting our daily lessons.
 Our facilities -many of which you can find on level 1- include CCA rooms such as Symphonic Band and Chinese Orchestra rooms, Dance studio, auditorium and lecture theatre.
 As a full-school, we have two of most facilities, e.g. 2 Indoor Sports Halls, 2 Multi-purpose Halls, 2 tennis courts, even 2 canteens to support the primary and secondary sections.
-We also have&nbsp;a table tennis training centre,&nbsp; an Outdoor Adventure Learning Centre and a 400-m full-size running tracks with facilities for track-and-field sports.
+We also have&nbsp;a table tennis training centre,&nbsp; and a 400-m full-size running track with facilities for track-and-field sports.
-*   As an all-boy school, our students often engage in rugged activities and sports, be it during their CCA, PE lessons, school-organised sports events (such as our&nbsp;[Passion Pursuit Elective](/secondary/distinctive-programmes/passion-pursuit/elective/)&nbsp;modules, inter-class sports competitions and our whole-school spots carnival) or just unstructured play (e.g. frisbee games) during our 50-minute recess.
+*   As an all-boy school, our students often engage in rugged activities and sports, be it during their CCA, PE lessons, school-organised sports events (such as our&nbsp;[Passion Pursuit Elective](/secondary/distinctive-programmes/passion-pursuit/elective/)&nbsp;modules, inter-class sports competitions and our whole-school My B.I.G Run) or just unstructured play (e.g. frisbee games) during our 30-minute recess.
 *   Our school focuses on holistic education, with a strong emphasis on&nbsp;[Co-curricular Activities (CCAs)](/student-development/pe-and-cca/overview/).
 We have a wide range of CCAs for students to choose from, including Uniformed Groups, Sports, Performing Arts and a media and ICT club.&nbsp;Our&nbsp;[CCAs have also been performing well consistently](/secondary/awards-and-achievements/cca-achievements/), clinching several awards throughout the year.

 ![](/images/about56.png)